If you sell your old cell phone and it gets into the wrong hands, what would someone find?

 Selling Your Cell Phone is Dangerous

 Phones are windows into our personal lives, and very easily, those windows can be shattered.
 The potential for a break-in increases when selling your cell phone.
-With today’s high tech smartphones, the risks far outweigh the benefits (cash) of selling your cell phone.
+With today’s high-tech smartphones, the risks far outweigh the benefits (cash) of selling your cell phone.

 The average person upgrades their cell phone every 18 months, which amounts to 130 million devices being discarded annually in the U.S. alone.
+Americans throw away 416,000 cell phones every single day.
+Cell phones not securely recycled most often still contain all their personal data, expanding the potential for identity theft.
+That’s 151.8 million potential identities to be stolen in just one year!

 Erasing confidential information may seem like a relief from identity theft, but even that isn’t enough.
 Clearing the contents of an SD card or restoring your iPhone won’t guarantee that someone can’t access stored data.
 SD cards are often formatted to allow data to be recoverable.
+Meaning, just because we cannot see our files on our phone anymore, doesn’t mean they aren’t there.

 [Check out this investigative video on personal data from used cell phones being sold by pawn shops.]